 - Dr. John van der Schaaf (TU/e), Chemical reactor engineering

 - Drs.
 Marco Waas (Nouryon), Director RD&I and Technology Industrial Chemicals

 - Dr. Hans van der Weijde (Tata Steel), Programmamanager Electrochemistry and CO2 reduction

 - Dr. Ellart de Wit (HyGear), Chief Technology Officer

 Background information on the ECCM advisory committee

-In addition, the committee is building a true ECCM community of knowledge institutions, companies, governments and NGOs.
-To this end, the committee organizes conferences in the field of ECCM.
-In 2019 an ECCM graduate school will be introduced to further boost an ECCM community across the Netherlands.
+In addition, the committee is busy building an ECCM community of knowledge institutions, companies, governments and NGOs.
+To this end, the committee organizes conferences in the field of ECCM and an annual graduate school.
+More information: www.co2neutraalin2050.nl.

 w. www.CO2neutraalin2050.nl // e. email@example.com // contact persons.
 Sofia Derossi (overall coordination, t. +31 634558144) // Sandra de Keijzer (Topsector Energie, t. +31 642 03 51 74) // Frank Karels (Topsector HTSM, t. +31 611 56 71 54) // Mark Schmets (Topsector Chemie, t. +31 630 36 92 39) // Martijn de Graaff (applied research organisations, t. +31 622 26 08 71)